19

 Draft law no. 267 on the voluntary interruption of pregnancy (IVG)

-The aim of draft law no. 267 (of parliamentary origin), received on 4 March 2025, is “to ensure the autonomy and dignity of Monegasque and resident women, in compliance with the Constitution and the Principality's international commitments”.
-(Explanatory Memorandum, p.
-1)
+The aim of draft law no. 267 (of parliamentary origin), received on 4 March 2025 and adopted on 15 May 2025, is “to ensure the autonomy and dignity of Monegasque and resident women, in compliance with the Constitution and the Principality's international commitments”.
+(Explanatory Memorandum)

 - The voluntary interruption of pregnancy (“interruption volontaire de grossesse“ IVG) would be authorised “before the end of the twelfth week of pregnancy at the request of the pregnant woman” with no obligation to justify the reason.
 The 12-week period is “an intermediate period that has been adopted by many European countries” (Explanatory memorandum, p.
 6).
 A “reflection period of 3 days following the date of written consent” would apply, which “may have the effect of extending the twelve-week period”.